department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/zero-silent-failures-checklist.md

     - [x] Yes
     - [ ] No

-- [JL] Theoretically we do, and there’s a schedule [here](https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/products/health-care/appointments/va-online-scheduling/engineering/application-monitoring/VAOS%20Alerts%20On%20Call%20Roster.md).
-However, we haven’t been following this since August.
-Though I often see Jeff, Corey and Nicholas being active in the slack channel.
+Our team has a dedicated slack channel #appointments-alerts and we have team members monitoring issues that come up for the application.

 If not, then follow this [guide on managing errors](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/platform/practices/zero-silent-failures/managing-errors.md)

 - [x] Do the team members monitoring the Slack channel have a system for acknowledging and responding to the errors that appear there?
     - [x] Yes
     - [ ] No
- - [JL] Yes we do.
+  - Yes we do.
 While we usually acknowledge issues in the slack channel directly using comments and threads, we can adopt the recommended methods listed in the linked document.
- - [JL] We've decided to revisit how we respond to issues given the platform recommendations but we'll keep the current alert channel name of #appointments-alerts.
+We will work with our OCTO Product Owners to see how we will respond to issues given the platform recommendations.

 If not, then follow this [guide on managing errors](https://github.com/department-of-veterans-affairs/va.gov-team-sensitive/blob/master/platform/practices/zero-silent-failures/managing-errors.md)